matsu2018te/chat-space/README.md

 |name|string|null: false, unique: true|

 ### Association
+- has_many :members
 - has_many :users, through: :members
-- has_many :members
-- has_many :messages

 <!-- This README would normally document whatever steps are necessary to get the
 application up and running.